ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/what-are-conventions.markdown

 ﻿#What are conventions?

-Conventions gives you an ability to customize the Client Api behavior.
+Conventions gives you an ability to customize the Client API behavior.
 They are accessible from `DocumentStore` object:

 {CODE conventions_1@ClientApi\Configuration\Conventions\WhatAreConventions.cs /}